1 in 7 women will experience postpartum depression.

 The problem is that many of us live in a chronic state of fight or flight, especially in the postpartum years when you’re being woken up at all times of the night, or constantly having to jump up every time a baby cries.

-If you or someone you know is suffering from postpartum depression or postpartum anxiety, know that you are not alone.
-Diet, community support, and botanicals can help begin to nourish your body in conjunction with therapy and possibly medication.
+If you are struggling with PPD, know that you are not alone.
+This is not your fault.
+Diet, community support, and botanicals can help begin to nourish your body and help you overcome this feeling of hopelessness fast.

 The first and hardest step is to ask for help.
 Your friends your loved ones and your community want to help you, all you have to do is ask.